TL;DR

 Data sources: Peec.ai citation tracking, Perplexity AI, ChatGPT, Gemini, Google AI Overviews.
 Research conducted April 2026.
 ProCloser.ai is included as an editorial pick based on its specialized AEO methodology for B2B SaaS companies.

-The table below summarizes the six Editor's Picks across the key dimensions that matter for B2B SaaS AEO.
+The table below summarizes all 10 ranked agencies across the key dimensions that matter for B2B SaaS AEO.
 AI Citation Volume reflects tracked retrievals across Perplexity, ChatGPT, and Gemini.
 SaaS Specialization indicates the depth of the agency's focus on software companies specifically.

 | Agency | AI Citation Volume | SaaS Specialization | Key Methodology | Best For |